 Despite being a small town, Kings Park has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-Kings Park is one of the most well-educated cities in the nation.
-43.04% of adults in Kings Park have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Kings Park ranks among the highest in the nation.
+Of the 25-and-older adult population in Kings Park, 43.04% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Kings Park in 2022 was $55,999, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $223,996 for a family of four.